LitiumAB/Education/Developer Education/Bookstore/Docker/README.md

 > To do this task you first need to complete the task [Installation](../Installation)

 * Redis is only avaliable in Litium version 7.3 and later
-* Elastic search is only avaliable in Litium version 7.4 and later
+* Elasticsearch is only avaliable in Litium version 7.4 and later

 ## Setup